raspberrypilearning/sense-hat-marble-maze/en/step_7.md

 --- hints ---
 --- hint ---
-First, detect the orientation of the Sense HAT using the `get_orientation` method and save this in a variable.
-Then extract the "pitch" and "roll" values.
+First, detect the orientation of the Sense HAT using the `get_orientation` method and save the output in a variable.
+Then extract the 'pitch' and 'roll' values.
 --- /hint ---

 --- hint ---